Gabesz/rubik-trainer/README.md

 - **Learned tracking**: One-click "Mark as learned" tracking; data persists between sessions and is separated per trainer (F2L, OLL, PLL).
 - **Training mode**: Surfaces random learned cases only, supports quick re-rolls, and exits with `Esc` on desktop.
 Each training session has a unique URL with the algorithm ID (e.g., `/oll/oll-1`), allowing direct linking and automatic regeneration of a new random element on browser refresh.
   - **Blur effect**: When starting training via the "Training" button, the standard algorithm is blurred by default.
 Click to reveal/hide.
 This effect is not applied when navigating from list view.
-  - **Quick actions**: "Back" button returns to list view, "More details" opens external algorithm details in a new tab.
+  - **Quick actions**: "Back" button returns to list view, "New Training" button generates a new random case, and "Details" opens external algorithm details in a new tab.
+All buttons include icons for better visual recognition.
 - **Responsive design**: Tuned for mobile, tablet, and desktop.
-Mobile navbar automatically closes when clicking menu items.
+Mobile navbar automatically closes when clicking menu items or clicking outside the menu, and also closes on Escape key press.
 No animation on mobile menu collapse for instant feedback.
+Theme toggle and print buttons are in the hamburger menu on mobile/tablet, and in a floating action button group on desktop.
+- **Print support**: Print-friendly styles for both list view and training mode.
+Only algorithm cards/content are printed, with all UI elements hidden.
+Browser headers/footers can be disabled in print settings.
 - **Installable PWA**: Full offline support with service worker caching for algorithms and SVG assets.
 The app works completely offline after the first visit.
 - **Reset options**: "Reset Progress" clears learned items; "Reset algs" (with badge count) restores all edited algs to defaults after confirmation.
 - **F2L-specific styling**: F2L trainer displays larger SVG images (110x110px) compared to OLL/PLL (120px max-width).